-Peru has countless kilometres of ancient and modern trails criss-crossing its spectacular landscape.
-Whether you want a multiday trek in the Andes or a one-day hike in the Amazon, there’s something for everyone.
-Here’s a few lesser-known trails to get you planning.
+Peru has countless kilometres of ancient and modern trails crisscrossing its spectacular landscape.
+Whether you want a multiday trek in the Andes or a one-day hike in the Amazon, there’s something for everyone: here’s a few lesser-known trails to get you started.

 Ah, Machu Picchu—gem of the Inca Civilization.
 It has most definitely earned its place among the New 7 Wonders of the World list.
 Go there at sunrise and be treated to a misty and mystical experience, where ancient human ingenuity and culture meet the scaling heights of the loaf-shaped mountain, Huayna Picchu.